Intrinsic sphincter deficiency repair; ISD repair; Injectable bulking agents for stress urinary incontinence

 It may become harder to empty your bladder.
 You may need to use a catheter for a few days.
 This and any other urinary problems usually go away.

 You may need 2 or 3 more injections to get good results.
 If the material moves away from the spot where it was injected, you may need more treatments in the future.

 Implants can help most men who have had transurethral resection of the prostate (TURP).
 Implants help about one half of men who have had their prostate gland removed to treat prostate cancer.

-Kirby AC, Lentz GM.
+Lentz GM, Miller JL.
 Lower urinary tract function and disorders: physiology of micturition, voiding dysfunction, urinary incontinence, urinary tract infections, and painful bladder syndrome.
-In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
+In: Gershenson DM, Lentz GM, Valea FA, Lobo RA, eds.
 Comprehensive Gynecology.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 21.BACK TO TOP
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 21.BACK TO TOP

 Review Date: 1/10/2021

 Reviewed By: Kelly L. Stratton, MD, FACS, Associate Professor, Department of Urology, University of Oklahoma Health Sciences Center, Oklahoma City, OK.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.